 - UMass Librarians have been and continue to be instrumental to the PBMP: Aaron Rubinstein, University and Digital Archivist (2013-present); Ron Peterson, Discovery and Integrated Systems Coordinator, (2013-present); Annette Vadnais, Information Desk Supervisor and Tiered Reference Assistant, (2013); and, Rebecca Reznik-Zellen (2011-2013), Digital Strategies Coordinator, Systems and Web Management.

-- PBMP Research Assistant, Daniel Armenti, organizes our students and interns and captains our bibliographic data transformations.
+- PBMP Assistant Director for Bibliographic Resarch, Daniel Armenti, organizes our students and interns and captains our bibliographic data transformations.

 ACLS/NEH Advisory Board